-In this article our UI design coursewriter, Maria de la Riva, dives deep into what a career in UI design really looks like.
-You’ll find out if you’re the sort of person to excell in this career as well as come to know the key personality traits found in all the best UI designers.
-Maria addresses the ‘blurred line’ between UX and UI design, the difference between graphic and UI design and runs through what a typical day in the life of a UI designer consists of.
+In this article our UI design I’ll dive deep into what a career in UI design really looks like.
+You’ll find out if you’re the sort of person who’ll excel as a UI designer, as well as come to know the key personality traits common to the best of us.
+I’ll address the ‘blurred line’ between UX and UI design, the difference between graphic and UI design, and run through what a typical day in the life of a UI designer consists of.

-Still wondering if UI design is the right career choice for you?
+Wondering if UI design is the right career choice for you?
 Then keep reading to find out more.
-And don’t forget to check out Maria’s video “Is UI Design Right For You?” a little bit further down in the post!

 What Is UI Design?

 During the introductory chapters of our UI Design Course, we touch on how blurred the line between UI and UX is.
 To anyone new to these design disciplines, understanding exactly what sets them apart can be a daunting task.

 At a very high level, the difference between UI and UX can be summed up in one sentence: